 No. Once a request for a Child Study Team evaluation is made an Identification Meeting must be scheduled.
 At that meeting it is determined if a Child Study Team evaluation is warranted, and if so, an Evaluation Plan is developed.

 What is the procedure if the student is going to be tested?

 Once it is determined that testing is necessary an assessment plan is developed and the parent/guardian gives written permission.
 The district then has ninety (90) days to complete the necessary evaluations.
 Within the ninety (90) days an Eligibility Conference is scheduled where the evaluations are interpreted and it is determined if the student is eligible for special education and/or related services.

-If a student is eligible does that mean he or she will be in a special education class?
+If a student is eligible does that mean he or she will be enrolled in a special education class?

 OCCUPATIONAL & PHYSICAL THERAPY

 What is Occupational Therapy?

 Occupational Therapy is a related service designed to help students within a school setting who are showing an educational related difficulty which impairs his/her ability to function in the school environment.
 Occupational Therapists use purposeful activity to facilitate a student’s active participation in the areas of self-care, academic and/or vocational pursuits, as well as play and leisure activities.
 Using direct and indirect services, as well as assistive technology and environmental modifications, school occupational therapists collaborate with parents, teachers, and other educational staff to help implement a child’s program.
 The goal of services is to assist a student to function well within the school setting.